Woodward, Oklahoma: Agriculture

 By the early 20th century, Hereford cattle were introduced successfully in Woodward County.
 With this development, cattlemen such as Dan Waggoner and his son, W.T.
 Waggoner, attempted to lease school lands in Woodward County for grazing.
 These attempts led to the formation of the Oklahoma Livestock Association by Woodward County ranchers.
 At the urging of Senator Thomas P. Gore and David P. Marum, the former law partner of Temple Lea Houston, in 1912 the United States government located an agricultural research station in Woodward.
 By 1930, the ranching and cattle industry dominated Woodward's economy.
 On February 23, 1933, Oklahoma's first commercial-grade cattle auction, the Woodward Livestock Auction, opened in Woodward.

 In 1929, Woodward ranchers and businessmen organized the Woodward Elks Rodeo, which through 1959 was one of the premier cowboy rodeos in the nation.
 As many as 35,000 people would attend the three-day event.
-National rodeo champions such as Bob Crosby, Paul Carney, Toots Mansfield, Homer Pettigrew, Ace Soward, Eddie Curtis, Jess Goodspeed, Ike Rude, Jim Shoulder, Sonny Davis, Sonny Linger, and Tater Decker all competed at the Woodward Elks Rodeo.
+National rodeo champions such as Bob Crosby, Paul Carney, Toots Mansfield, Homer Pettigrew, Ace Soward, Eddie Curtis, Jess Goodspeed, Ike Rude, Jim Shoulders, Sonny Davis, Sonny Linger, and Tater Decker all competed at the Woodward Elks Rodeo.